Pantonym/DV300_Term1/README.md

 * This was done to not overwhelm the user with too much text - they can click to activate the accordion as they go from one item ot the next.

-3. Authentication Page - Log In using unconventional verification methods
+3. Authentication Page - Log In using unconventional verification methods (Group Mate Responsibility: Nico)
 * Protect Users using BCrypt:
 * When the user registers, the bcrypt password is generated.
 Using SALT, a random value is added to the end of the encrypted password to further encrypt it.
 After the SALT is generated, the password is Hashed.
 `const salt = await bcrypt.genSalt(Number(process.env.SALT));`